 Forget the everyday sexism, old Emmert Wolf had a point.

-And while those tools today are more likely to be software and spreadsheets than spanners and saws, the tools you choose to use are key to helping you do your job better.
+And while today those tools are more likely to be software, than spanners and saws, the tools you choose to work with are still key to getting the best results.

 They should enable you to work more efficiently, and assist you in enhancing the quality of your output.

 Naturally, when your documents are stored in a secure common repository, they are more protected.
-A DMS minimises the risks associated with cyber attacks and hackers infiltrating the system.
+A DMS minimises the risks associated with cyber-attacks and hackers infiltrating the system.
 As a result, all documentation is immediately less accessible to malicious hackers and third parties.

 Security and release management is vital in high-tech product development.
 A DMS provides an extra layer of control through granular access and dedicated partner login, empowering you to securely share controlled information with customers and suppliers.

 The electronic storage and backup systems provided by a DMS mean that all of your most sensitive files are safe even in the event of commercial disasters.
 Businesses of all sizes can be confident that preliminary security structures are in place to ensure they can recover safely when things don’t go to plan.

 3. How can DMS search functions save me money?

 The volume of documents that traverse a business every day can be substantial—and the associated costs even more so.